kilpkonn/msc-thesis/main.typ

 We've also decided to ignore all the methods that return the same type as the type of `self` parameter.
 This is because they do not take us any closer to goal type, and we've considered it unhelpful to show user all the possible options.
-I've we'd allow them then we'd also receive expressions such as `some_i32.reverse_bits().reverse_bits().reverse_bits()` which is valid Rust code but unlikely something the user wished for. #todo("builder won't work, but here re good arguments for not to work anyway, order, lack of info")
+I've we'd allow them then we'd also receive expressions such as `some_i32.reverse_bits().reverse_bits().reverse_bits()` which is valid Rust code but unlikely something the user wished for.
+Similar issues arise often when using the builder pattern as shown in @rust-builder

+#todo("same as free function as the self is not really that special")
+$
+(a: A, b: B in Gamma #h(0.5cm) f: A times B -> C in Gamma #h(0.5cm) ?: C) / (? := f(a, b)) \
+$

 ==== Tactic "struct projection" <tactic-struct-projection>
 "Struct projection" is a simple tactic that attempts all field accesses of struct.
+The tactic runs only in the forward direction meaning we only try to access fields of target type rather than search for structs that have field with target type.
 In a single iteration it only goes one level deep, but with multiple iterations we cover also all the fields of substructs.

 This tactic highly benefitted from the use of BFS over DFS as the implementation for accessing all the fields of parent struct is rather trivial and with multiple iterations we get the full coverage including substruct fields.